 Malvika Sharan

-Born and raised in India (Namaskar!), an EU national (Hallo!), based in London (Hi!).
+Born and raised in India (Namaskar!), based in London (Hello!).

 About me